 We are not farming remotely and thereby forced to accept a wholesale price for our product.
 Rather, our location is ideal for a percentage of our product to be sold at both retail, and a value added price.

 16 years experience.
 We took over the dream of an estate of Peter Johnson to farm koura.
 It was bare land.
 Our original farm design was a flow-through system in raceways, supplied by diverting creek water by gravity.
 The concept was ahead of its time.
 Water quality of creek water was an issue for us.
 It has taken time for a collective approach to respect water.
 However now, we have it: clean water 24/7.

 However then, we switched to farming in ponds.
-We found and employed a successful WA marron farmer as a consultant - to develop static water ponds.
-By exclusively using ground water, we had secured water quality.
+We found and employed a successful WA marron (crayfish) farmer as a consultant - to develop static water ponds.
+By using only ground water, we had secured water quality.

 The switch was a good thing for us.
 Fresh water aquaculture in ponds, is a developed industry in many countries.
 There is an accessible, comprehensive, scientific knowledge base.

 However as creek water - which was not in the past - but is now, running pollution free - 24/7.
 We could - legally, and physically - develop the last two ponds on a different design.
 One that could accommodate both static or running water.
 Why would we want to do that?
 Running and static water have different temperature characteristics.
 Running water is a more mean annual temperature and now within the range of farming whitebait and salmon.
 Koura could be farmed in both.
 A polyculture of koura and whitebait is a prosperous thought!